minprog/programming-2/30 Problem Sets/50 Python/40 Classes.md

             def __init__(self, time):
                 self.time = time
             def print_time(self):
-                time = ’6:30’
+                time = '6:30'
                 print self.time
-        clock = Clock(’5:30’)
+        clock = Clock('5:30')
         clock.print_time()

     1. What does the code print out?
-If you aren’t sure, create a Python file and run it.
+If you aren't sure, create a Python file and run it.
     2. Is that what you expected?
 Why?

 3. Consider the following code: